Impa10r/peerswap-web/README.md

 ## Automatic backup to a Telegram bot

-Create a new telegram bot with [BotFather](https://t.me/botfather) and copy API token to PS Web Configuration page.
+Create a new telegram bot with [BotFather](https://t.me/botfather) and copy API Token to PS Web Configuration page.
 Type /start.
 The backup file will be sent upon every change of the Liquid balance.
+To re-use an existing bot make sure to revoke old API Token.

 ## Uninstall